Mortal Kombat (Arcade)

 A number of different versions of MK1 were released over time.

 Dated July 14th, 1992.
 The earliest known version dumped.

 - You can't play as the same character.
 In fact, the cursors in the character select will actually block each other from inhabiting the same space!

-- Sub-Zero can freeze opponent in air for 'Finish Him/Her' as he's falling from uppercut, and do fatality in air and body will fall to ground frozen
+- Sub-Zero can freeze the opponent in the air for 'Finish Him/Her' as he's falling from an uppercut, and do fatality in the air and the body will fall to the ground frozen.

 Dated July 21, 1992.